Skip to content

 Pink-necked_green_pigeon__6

 They eat a variety of fruits, seeds, and insects.
-They usually nest low in trees or on the ground, and the female usually lays two eggs.
+They usually nest low in trees or on the ground, and the female lays two eggs.

 KingdomAnimalia